psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 One night he was coming home from an alehouse very tipsy, and as he got near a small stream a lot of little men suddenly sprang up from the rocks, and one of them, who seemed to be older than the rest, came up to him, and said:

-"If you don't alter your ways of living you'll die soon; but if you behave better and become a better man you 'll find it will be to your benefit," and they all disappeared as quickly as they had come.
+"If you don't alter your ways of living you'll die soon; but if you behave better and become a better man you'll find it will be to your benefit," and they all disappeared as quickly as they had come.

 The old blacksmith thought a good deal about what the fairies had told him, and he left off drinking, and became a sober, steady man.